astronomer/airflow-guides/guides/airflow-ui.md

 tags: ["DAGs", "Data Pipelines", "Airflow"]
 ---

-A notable part of Apache Airflow is its built in UI, which allows you to see the status of your jobs, their underlying code, and even some meta-data on their execution time.
-This will help you both monitor and troubleshoot your workflows.
+A notable part of Apache Airflow is its built-in UI, which allows you to see the status of your jobs, their underlying code, and even some meta-data on their execution time.
+It'll help you both monitor and troubleshoot your workflows and, if used correctly, can make your use of Airflow that more effective.

-With that said, the UI is not always the most intuitive.
+Since the UI isn't always the most intuitive, here's a guide that'll walk you through it.

+## Getting Started

-Upon signing into the UI, you're taken to the DAGs dashboard
+Upon signing into the UI, you'll immediately land on the DAGs dashboard.

 ![dashboard](https://cdn.astronomer.io/website/img/guides/dags_dashboard.png)